← Back to Journal

 The initial wave of "AI Architecture" was defined by surreal, melting buildings generated by Midjourney v4.
 It was fascinating, but ultimately useless for actual construction.
 It lacked tectonic rigor.

-Now, the ecosystem has matured.
+Since ControlNet and vision LLMs landed, the workflow is finally stable enough for studio use.
 We have moved past simple "prompt engineering" and towards curatorial design.
 The AI is not the designer, and it is certainly not the architect.
-It is the infinite intern: tirelessly generating options, but incapable of judgement.
+Think of it as a fast intern: endless options, no judgment.

 The Three Modes of AI